Tofu-Spinat-Reispfanne mit Kichererbsen (vegan)

 Cumin

-3. Clean the carrots, scrub with a vegetable brush and cut into small cubes.
+2. Scrub the Jerusalem artichokes with a vegetable brush, clean and cut into cubes.

-5. Peel the garlic, remove the germ and cut into fine slices.
+4. Peel the garlic, remove the germ and cut into thin slices.

-9. Then add the white wine, bring to the boil briefly and season with herb salt, freshly ground black pepper, cumin and thyme.
+8. Then add the soy cream and season with herb salt, freshly ground black pepper and a little cumin.

 Product description: